 Consideration for the acquisition included cash (net of cash of the acquired entities) of \$162.6 million (inclusive of seller's transaction expenses), 1,973,880 shares of common stock of CPSI ("CPSI Common Stock"), and the assumption by CPSI of stock options that became exercisable for 174,972 shares of CPSI Common Stock.
-During the three months ended March 31,2016, we incurred approximately \$7.6 million of pre-tax acquisition costs in connection with the acquisition of HHI.
-Acquisition costs are included in general and administrative expenses in our condensed consolidated statements of operations.
+During the three and nine months ended September 30, 2016, we incurred approximately \$0.1 million and \$8.1 million, respectively, of pre-tax acquisition costs in connection with the acquisition of HHI.
+We have incurred no such costs during the three and nine months ended September 30, 2017.
+Acquisition costs are included in general and administrative expenses in our condensed consolidated statements of income.

-(In thousands) Pu rchase Price Cash consideration, net of acquired cash received \$ 162,611 Fair value of common stock and options issued as consideration 97,017 Total consideration \$ 259,628
+(In thousands) Purchase Price Cash consideration, net of acquired cash received \$ 162,611 Fair value of common stock and options issued as consideration 97,017 Total consideration \$ 259,628